LayerManager/layman/doc/env-settings.md

 ### OAUTH2_INTROSPECTION_URL
 URL of OAuth2 Introspection endpoint.

-### OAUTH2_INTROSPECTION_SUB_KEY
-Name of the key in OAuth2 introspection response whose value is OAuth2 subject (also known as "sub").
-Value `username` is suitable for Wagtail.
-If not set or set to empty string, `sub` is used, that is suitable option for Liferay.

 ### OAUTH2_USER_PROFILE_URL
 URL of User Profile endpoint used to obtain user's ID, name, email, etc.